willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

 ![ercf_picker](img/ercf/ercf_picker.png)

-Ooops, did I include that?!?
-Check back later, but rest assured, Bambu Labs AMS will not have the advantage for long!
+Ooops, did I include that?!? ;-)  Check back later, but rest assured, Bambu Labs AMS will not have the advantage for long!

 ## User extensible management panel

 ![ercf_manage_menu](img/ercf/ercf_user_manage_menu.png)

 The bottom left 'More...' button brings up this panel.
 This one is not custom but uses the KlipperScreen menu concept.
 Therefore it is extensible by users.
 If included a lot of useful stuff and have replicated some functionality found elsewhere as individual descrete buttons (like load tool or select gate).
-Some might prefer this but feel free to comment it out.
+Some might prefer this but feel free to comment it out if you don't like duplication.
+Also you can use the menu logic that is there as a guide to add you own special macros.

 ## User extensible calibration/test panel

 ![ercf_klipperscreen](img/ercf/klipperscreen_config.png)

+If you really don't like typing on the Klipper console, all the important calibration and test macros can be accessed under 'ERCF Settings' via the KlipperScreen 'Configuration' page.

 ![ercf_calibration_menu](img/ercf/ercf_user_calibration_menu.png)

+Here is the set that is included by default.

+    (\_/)
+    ( *,*)
+    (")_(") ERCF Ready